waiky8/grocery-app/README.md

 Found a traditional **chinese otf** (SourceHanSerifTC-Medium.otf) from the web that worked a charm.
 Had to download **SwiftKey Keyboard** on android device as well since the chinese input on default samsung keyboard did not work for some reason.

-To convert the code to android, I used **buildozer**, running on **ubuntu (linux emulator)**.
+To convert the code to android, I used **buildozer**, running on **ubuntu** (linux emulator - must be **linux** if running on windows).
 Word of caution, it takes around 30 mins to convert so make sure your code is in decent shape first.

 I used/doctored some images from the web (free ones) for the icons and graphics.